Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Free-fermion algebras

 \begin{corollary}[Linear-time commutators of Pauli strings] Let $P,P'\in\mathcal{P}_n$ be represented by $(\boldsymbol{x},\boldsymbol{y})$ and $(\boldsymbol{x'},\boldsymbol{y'})$ as in \cref{def:symprepPaulistrings}.
 Then $[P,P']$ is either zero or proportional to a single Pauli string, and can be computed in $\mathcal{O}(n)$ time using bitwise operations (XOR) on the length-$2n$ bit strings. \end{corollary}

-In practice, wide-word bit operations can reduce the constant factors substantially; throughout the paper, we conservatively use the bound $t_{\mathrm{com}}=\mathcal{O}(n)$.
+In practice, bit-packed implementations and hash-based data structures can substantially reduce constant factors.
+For example, if Pauli strings are stored with precomputed hashes, membership queries can have expected constant-time lookup after the representation has been constructed.
+Nevertheless, computing or comparing the underlying length-$2n$ representation has worst-case cost $\mathcal O(n)$, and throughout the paper we use this conservative bound.

-Combining $t_\mathrm{li}{=}\mathcal{O}(1)$ (via hash-based membership/equality checks) and $t_\mathrm{com}{=}\mathcal{O}(n)$ with the complexity bounds in \cref{tab:gsimcomplexities} yields a preprocessing cost of $\mathcal{O}(d^2\,n)$.
+Combining these primitive costs with the complexity bounds in \cref{tab:gsimcomplexities} yields a preprocessing cost of $\mathcal{O}(d^2\,n)$.
 For free-fermion algebras, one has $d{=}\dim(\g){=}\mathcal{O}(n^2)$, hence $\mathcal{O}(n^5)$ for preprocessing in the worst case.
 Empirically, our optimized implementation exhibits smaller exponents (below $n^4$ in the numerical benchmarks in Appendix~\ref{appssec:BMforFFalgebrasTI}), consistent with additional sparsity structure in typical instances.

 Beyond preprocessing, Pauli-basis algebras admit further speedups during evaluation.
 In particular, for a Pauli basis the adjoint action of a generator on the basis is sparse: for fixed $\alpha$ and $\beta$, the commutator $i[B_\alpha,B_\beta]$ is either $0$ or a single basis element up to sign, so each adjoint generator $\Phi^{\ad}(B_\alpha)$ has at most one nonzero entry per row/column (after a suitable ordering).
-This induces a block structure consisting of $2\times 2$ rotations and $1\times 1$ zeros, allowing \cref{eq:adjointidentity} to be applied efficiently via precomputed block decompositions~\cite{Goh.2025-LiealgebraicClassicalSimulations}.
+This induces a block structure consisting of $2\times 2$ rotations and identities, allowing \cref{eq:adjointidentity} to be applied efficiently via precomputed block decompositions~\cite{Goh.2025-LiealgebraicClassicalSimulations}.